Marked points on translation surfaces: Introduction

 \bold{Organization.} Section \ref{S:Tmain} proves Theorem \ref{T:main}.
 Section \ref{S:FB} gives our applications to the finite blocking problem, including Theorem \ref{T:poly}.
 The remaining sections, which are independent of Section \ref{S:FB}, prove Theorem \ref{T:Q}.
 Section \ref{S:background} gives the required background, and Section \ref{S:Q-overview} gives a proof, conditional on two results established in the remaining two sections.
 The approach is by induction: Section \ref{S:FindCyl} produces an appropriate cylinder to degenerate, and Section \ref{S:BaseCase} provides the base case.

-\bold{Acknowledgements.} The authors thank Corentin Boissy, Elise Goujard, Erwan Lanneau, Maryam Mirzakhani, Barak Weiss, and Anton Zorich for helpful conversations, and Ronen Mukamel for significant contributions to this paper regarding Theorem \ref{T:main}.
+\bold{Acknowledgments.} The authors thank Corentin Boissy, Elise Goujard, Erwan Lanneau, Maryam Mirzakhani, Barak Weiss, Christopher Zhang, and Anton Zorich for helpful conversations, and Ronen Mukamel for significant contributions to this paper regarding Theorem \ref{T:main}.
+The authors are also grateful to the referees for helpful comments.
 This research was partially conducted during the period AW served as a Clay Research Fellow.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1144082.
+This material is also based upon work supported by the National Science Foundation under Award No. 1803625.
 PA gratefully acknowledges their support.